processing/pr05-grant/2025_BuildingBridges/monthly-reports/pr05_2025_August_report_Vaivaswat_Dubey.md

 ## Challenges Encountered

 The primary technical challenge was the binary development investigation, which consumed significant development time while ultimately proving unviable for this project's requirements.
-Each binary compilation approach presented unique technical hurdles that made them unsuitable for the contributor-friendly, cross-platform solution needed for Processing and p5.js visual testing.
+Each binary compilation approach presented unique technical hurdles that made them unsuitable for the contributor-friendly, cross-platform solution needed for Processing visual testing.

 Cross-platform testing revealed subtle inconsistencies in image rendering and file system behavior that required platform-specific handling within the adapters, particularly around font rendering differences and color space management between operating systems.
 Additionally, considerable thought was put into ensuring the Kotlin implementation of the pixelmatch algorithm would be as robust and accurate as its JavaScript counterpart.